joaomarceloods/webpack-refresher/README.md

 # Webpack Refresher

-Just me remembering how to use webpack.
+A refresher on how to use webpack.

 https://webpack.js.org/concepts/

-I'm versioning the dist folder to keep track of Output.
+I'm versioning the dist folder to keep track of the output.

 ## Setup

 ```
-yarn install
+npm install
-yarn run webpack
+npx webpack
 # then check the dist folder
 ```